-Engagement of people in local government is recognised as vitally important to ensure transparency and accountability.
+Engagement of people in local government is vitally important to ensure transparency and accountability

 Sarvodaya are increasing opportunities for people to engage in local governance in Sri Lanka.